xlsson/pattern-admin/README.md

 3. Start the app in your browser by running `npm start`.
 4. Point your browser to `http://localhost:3000`

-To point the app to another server/port than the default, simply update the `config.json` file, located in the `./src/functions/` folder:
+To point the app to another server/port than the default (http://localhost:1337), simply update the `config.json` file, located in the `./src/functions/` folder:
 ```
 {
     "server": <server>, // for example http://localhost:1337